ajatech/ajatech.github.io/eventing.md

 This axiom has to do with "what" changes an event represents.
  Let us consider our product catalog example.
 A product catalog has multiple products with attributes like name, description etc. Products are also associated with prices.

  However, price and other product attributes have different axis of change.
 Prices change more often for a product than other attributes.
 The stakeholders for price change are different from the stakeholders for addition of new products or for product change.
-Hence in most retail enterprises, there exist two bounded contexts - product and price domains..
-Each domain has its own axis of change.
+Hence in most retail enterprises, there exist two bounded contexts - Product and Price.
+Each domain or bounded context has its own axis of change.
 This axiom tells us what change the event represents.

 >  An event precisely represents the changes occuring for one entity or an [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) in a [bounded context](https://www.infoq.com/news/2019/06/bounded-context-eric-evans/).
 > Corollary:  An event cannot be shared across bounded contexts.

 So, in the example above, price must have its own set of events (PriceChanged for example) and Product must have its own set of events.
-Emission of price events is the responsibility of the price domain and emission of product events is the responsibility of the product domain.
+Emission of price events is the responsibility of the Price domain and emission of product events is the responsibility of the Product domain.

 ### What is wrong if the event represents multiple axis of change?
 Typically, this will cut across multiple bounded contexts and has the potential to cause disruption since the ownership of the event gets diluted.
-In this example if changes in a product + price  must trigger events, then we would need a consolidating bounded context which unifies both price and product into one entity.
+In this example, if a client desires that she needs to be notified if anything changes in a product - whether it is a product attribute or product price - then it is not possible if the Price domain is distinct from the Product domain.
+We would need a consolidating bounded context which unifies both price and product into one entity.
 This is possible and sometimes desirable as well.
 But this axiom makes it clear that there is work that needs to be done in unifying the required bounded contexts and generating the event.

 ## Axiom 3 - What is sent?
 This axiom deals with the content of the event.